|HAVE YOU EVER WISHED YOU COULD TALK TO THOSE WHO ARE GONE? |

-While researching family genealogy, we discovered many crumbling newspaper clippings and articles at several libraries that contained amazing information, but are not available anywhere else.
+While researching family genealogy, we discovered many crumbling and bleeding through newspaper clippings and articles at several libraries that contained amazing information, but are not available anywhere else.
 Most libraries have tried to scan and convert them to text, but technology could not do a descent job of it.
 So they just set on the library shelves.

 Many stayed, some went back east and many moved on west to settle and found towns in Utah, California, Texas, Kansas and other states.

 The stories that we have selected, explain how they lived on the Frontier in the early 1800’s, their relationship with the local Native Americans as well as Indian Stories, and describe personal and physical characteristics of the first settlers in the area, and tell some funny stories and twists of fate.
 They may or may not be 100% accurate, but definitely give insight into the time.

 The Old Midwest seems to be forgotten by history, perhaps because it was such a short period of time, or it was such a hard period to explain, but this is where most of the western expansion that we call the west started.
 It is where most wagon trains started west, where the Mormons’ lived and traveled, where many Native American Indians lived, where fur traders lived, where famous outlaws lived, where many westerns were actually about, where Daniel Boone lived and died, where cattle drives started and where cattle drives ended.